 Is there something I didn't cover?
 It may be included in my workshop, or you can reach out to me over Twitter if you already have a copy.

-If you'd like to build your own private cloud, or just learn more about networking, you can pick up my eBook or video workshop package with 30 USD off until 9th April.
+If you'd like to build your own private cloud with Raspberry Pis or just learn more about netbooting them, you can now purchase my eBook and video workshop package on Gumroad

 Would you like to learn more of the journey over the past 5 years of Docker and Kubernetes on Raspberry Pi?
 Are you curious about the costs and the real-life use-cases?
 The Past, Present, and Future of Kubernetes on Raspberry Pi